kares/jewelruby/_posts/2016-03-14-activerecord-pooling-alternatives.md

 ---
 title: ActiveRecord Pooling Alternatives
 tags: "jruby, activerecord, activerecord-bogacs, activerecord-jdbc-adapter, rails"
+description: "Connection pooling matters in Rails and a solution beyond ActiveRecord's built-in pool"
 ---

 Any kind of resource pooling, in general, should not be reflected too much in a